 Once you’ve read through the AL Player’s Guide, it’s time to build your first Adventurers League character.

-Most stories in Adventurers League take place in the world of the Forgotten Realms, a traditional high fantasy setting, and you can build this character using options from the Player’s Handbook, as well as one (1) other D&D book – whether it’s Mordenkainen’s Tome of Foes, Sword Coast Adventurer’s Guide, Volo’s Guide to Monsters or Xanathar’s Guide to Everything.
+Most stories in Adventurers League take place in the world of the Forgotten Realms, a traditional high fantasy setting, and you can build this character using options from the Player’s Handbook, as well as other D&D books allowed – whether it’s Mordenkainen’s Tome of Foes, Sword Coast Adventurer’s Guide, Volo’s Guide to Monsters or Xanathar’s Guide to Everything.
+The campaign documentation for the setting you’re playing in has the full details.

 If you prefer to start in the grittier, arcanopunk world of Eberron, your options are more limited.
 Eberron characters are created using options from the Player’s Handbook, the Eberron: Rising from the Last War book, and Xanathar’s Guide to Everything.